MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

  LESSON 1
 Parallization - We learnt about executing multiple nodes at the same time, then merge their results, also learnt about reducers and custom reducers.Codes ran error due to perplexity api key execution.

+LESSON 2
+We learnt that sub graph enable modular state management for multi agent workflows in LangGraph.